Blue0Tech/GPCE/README.md

 # GPCE
 GPCE (General Purpose Command Executor) is a command executor for many purposes, but it is still under development.
-It is currently available in C# and Python 3.
 Feel free to report any bugs on the website or to shrikaanthpruthvispareemail@gmail.com.

 # How to install
 Download the bash or dotnet installer from https://Blue0Tech.github.io/GPCE/

-# Commands and syntax (C# edition)
+# Commands and syntax

 ## help